-- 11 Plus tests are weighted towards literacy skills over any other skill area. - 60% of the marks focus on literacy skills.
-Our course is similarly weighted so you spend the correct amount of time on each area. - The course is fully planned which makes life much easier for parents than using books alone.
+- The course is specifically tailored for 11 Plus exams in the Dorset area.
+Time will not be wasted revising subjects that are not tested in Dorset. - The course is fully planned which makes life much easier for parents than using books alone.
 This is especially true when time is tight. - The course gradually introduces children to timed tests in the right way so that they build their skills and confidence as they go. - While the course is regularly updated, the core of it has been used for many years with proven success.